Supporting families through Covid-19 & beyond

 Visit from the Stork CIC supports new parents and parents-to-be across Greater Manchester.
 Our vision is for all parents to be equipped with the resources they need to achieve a better quality of life for themselves and their family.

-We are proud to be working in the City of Salford, Greater Manchester; one of the fastest growing cities in the North West in terms of population size and regeneration.
+We are proud to be based in the City of Salford, Greater Manchester; one of the fastest growing cities in the North West in terms of population size and regeneration.
 This however, brings challenges for families and support services as budgets are also squeezed for things once considered statutory.

 Our Guiding principles